 Applications are not necessarily reviewed immediately after submission.
 We will be in touch as soon as a decision is made.

 Applicants should not contact the Admissions Department to enquire as to the status of their application.

-You are required to bring original or certified copies of your supporting documents to the Admission Test.
+You are required to bring original or certified copies of your supporting documents to the Interview Day.